felix-berg/fbtt/README.md

 ![image](https://user-images.githubusercontent.com/93908883/161978697-196a918c-93a7-4f45-927b-db27275fa879.png)

-If the function had failed, if `factorial(5)` had been evaluated, to `121`, the test result would have been:
+If the function had failed, if `factorial(5)` had been evaluated to `121`, the test result would have been:

 ![image](https://user-images.githubusercontent.com/93908883/161979104-1f129abd-7a83-4988-8b23-af4fe59c22cb.png)